JYOTI9078/CONTRIB_AUTOMATION/README.md

        | user1      | pwd123    |
 ```
 This framework also has a rich pre-built library of utilities that lets you start developing test scripts and
-executing those right from day-1.
+executing those right from day 1.

 ## Getting Started